 With longer lives, higher rates of disability and chronic health challenges, and lower incomes than men, on average, several women need long-term medical services, which is positively affecting the segment growth.
 Moreover, women are also the primary providers of long-term medical services, as the vast majority of both paid formal long-term medical workers and unpaid informal caregivers are women.
 The availability of female nurses allows more women to opt for these services.
 Also, women have a longer life expectancy than men, outliving men by about five years on average.
 Therefore, with the increasing age and growing disabilities among women, the need for a medical facility is expected to increase, thereby driving the segment growth.

 Furthermore, more than 70% of people getting admitted to nursing care facilities are women.
 Almost two-thirds of the paid home care users and unpaid care recipients are women.
 The demand is further expected to increase among women owing to their improved savings, increased employability, high literacy, the surge in divorce cases, and an increase in chronic diseases.

 INSIGHTS BY VENDORS

 The U.S. nursing care market is in the growth stage, and it has achieved popularity and high penetration in developed countries such as the US.
 The market consists of a few major players, which include Brookdale Senior Living, Sunrise Senior Living, Diversicare, Amedisys, Kaiser Permanente, Ensign Group.
-The rapidly changing technological environment, such as telemedicine, could benefit both nursing care companies and patients.
+The rapidly changing technological environment, such as telemedicine, could benefit both nurse call systems and patients.
 The present scenario is driving companies to change and refine their unique value proposition to achieve a strong market presence.
 Several trends will contribute to the growth of the senior living industry in the coming years.
 Due to demographic trends, and continuing medical health care advances, the senior population will continue to grow, which is expected to increase the demand for senior housing and healthcare services in future years.

 The U.S. nursing care market research report includes in-depth coverage of the industry with estimates & forecast, and market dynamics in terms of revenue from 2019 to 2025 for the following segments:

 Segmentation by Service Type